 What this means is that if you have the capability of presenting valuable thought-provoking content, there are members of the podcast listener community that will relish it!

 The high number of educated listeners means that podcasting allows you to create longer form and highly detailed content.
 So if you love speaking about your topic of choice, this is the ideal platform for you.

 The average podcast episode length is about 43 minutes, compared to an average of only 4 minutes for a YouTube video.

 Not only that, but 80% of listeners listen to almost the entirety of each episode!

-The longer form of podcasting content also provides you with the unique opportunity for discussing and dissecting your topic that other platforms cannot match.
+The longer form of podcasting content provides you with a unique opportunity for discussing and dissecting your topic that other platforms cannot do in the same way.